tobq/mut8/README.md

 * down arrow (↓): Slow down by a factor of 2

-speed → 0 = pause
+speed → 0 = pause.
+The graphs yellow and cyan line represent average and max speeds, respectively.